 top of page

 It’s 2025 and the burden of the patriarchy is weighing heavily on those who choose to wield it at will, apply it when they deem necessary.
-DEFINE The rise of the framing and nature of the so called ‘male loneliness epidemic’ is particularly intriguing to me as it is both used by supposed ‘hyper-masculine’ influencers to advocate for greater male domination and a return to a conservative past, however, in victimising themselves, these harbingers of traditional patriarchy becom
+The rise of the framing and nature of the so called ‘male loneliness epidemic’ is particularly intriguing to me as it is both used by supposed ‘hyper-masculine’ influencers to advocate for greater male domination and a return to a conservative past, however, in victimising themselves, these harbingers of traditional patriarchy become the v

 The Bakker‑Schut Plan, also known as the Groot-Nederland Plan, was a Dutch proposal developed in the aftermath of World War II to annex parts of northwestern Germany as compensation for wartime damage.
 Spearheaded by the Dutch territorial commission led by the bureaucrat and technocrat Frits Bakker Schut, the plan envisioned significantly expanding the Netherlands’ borders as a means of reparation or compensation, as it was argued for German aggression inflicted on the Kingdo